-Innovation: Drug discovery – small-molecule inhibitors of a specific cancer-promoting protein, MDA-9 PDZ
+Innovation: Drug discovery – small-molecule inhibitors of invasion and metastasis focusing on a specific cancer-promoting protein, MDA-9/Syntenin

 Stage of Business: Matching Fund Application in Progress